GLOBAL HOMELESSNESS STATISTICS

 There is no national homelessness data collection strategy in Romania.
 The only study was conducted in 2004, when the homeless population was estimated 14,000 to 15,000 people (FEANTSA, 2012).
 In Bucharest alone, there were approximately 6,000 homeless people, including 1,000 children (Deutsche Welle, 2013).

 It is estimated that more than 235,000 Canadians experience homelessness in a year, with more than 35,000 Canadians homeless on any given night.
 Between 13,000 and 33,000 Canadians are chronically homeless.
-The majority of homeless people stay in either emergency shelters or in some sort of provisional accommodation, while there are believed to be around 5,000 homeless people who are unsheltered (Homeless Hub, 2014).
-The first coordinated homelessness count will take place in 2016 (ESDC, 2015).
+Although there has been a decline in the use of shelters in the last 10 years, the number of seniors (65+) has increased (Homeless Hub, 2016).

 The municipality of San José estimates that more than 1,800 people are homeless.
 According to the official statistics, around 5,300 families lived in slums in 2009.
 In 2009, the earthquake left many families homeless and natural disasters pose a serious threat in terms of losing home (Habitat Costa Rica, 2010; The Tico Times, 2014).

 Grenada’s location leaves it highly vulnerable to natural disasters like hurricanes.
 In 2004 Hurricane Ivan damaged 80% of the homes and left approximately 60,000 people (more than half of the population) homeless (Relief Web, 2009).

 In 2014 it was estimated that 59.3% of the population were living under the poverty line (CIA World Factbook).